cygni/cts2023-turn-cygnicator/README.md

 ![alt text](puml/png/step_5.png "Step 5 PUML")

 ### Handle shared resources
 Introduce FreeRTOS API to handle shared resources: semaphores etc.

 ### Expected results:

 When RIGHT/LEFT/HAZARD Button is pressed the corresponding leds should turn on/off with a frequency of 0.5 sec.
-Full periodicity of 1 sec.
 First button press will start the indicaton, second button press will stop the indicaton, if it is the same button.
 If you switch from LEFT to RIGHT, then the lights should change from LHS to RHS and not turn of the indication completley.

 Example: